joehalliwell/useful-ai/_sources/intro.md

 ## The Real AI Fallacy

-As we'll see this flawed concept of "Real AI" is at the root of many obstacles to building useful AI systems.
-It misleads stakeholders and practitioners alike, and sets AI projects up for failure -- sometimes in spite of their success!
+This flawed concept of "Real AI" is at the root of many obstacles to building useful AI systems.

+First, it misleads stakeholders and sets AI projects up for failure -- sometimes in spite of their success!

 Another manifestation of this error, is the tendency to focus on how AI systems differ from regular software.
 But, please, if you take nothing else away from this guide, embrace the reality that AI systems are just software.

+Finally, an perhaps most perniciously of all, it misleads practitioners themselves.
+This results in tension, unhappiness and under-performance.

 ## How this guide is structured

+Like that:

 - People
 - Engineering